Geodels/eSCAPE-hugo/content/post/inputfile.en.md

 Then the parameters for the surface processes to simulate:

 + `spl`: for the _stream power law_ with a unique parameter `Ke` representing the The erodibility coefficient which is scale-dependent and its value depend on lithology and mean precipitation rate, channel width, flood frequency, channel hydraulics.
 It is worth noting that the coefficient _m_ and _n_ are fixed in this version and take the value 0.5 & 1 respectively.
 + `diffusion`: hillslope, stream and marine diffusion coefficients. `hillslopeK` sets the _simple creep_ transport law which states that transport rate depends linearly on topographic gradient.
 River transported sediment trapped in inland depressions or  internally draining basins are diffused using the coefficient (`streamK`).
 The marine sediment are transported based on a diffusion coefficient `oceanK`.
 The parameter `maxIT` specifies the maximum number of steps used for diffusing sediment during any given time interval `dt`.

 Finally, you will need to specify the output folder:

-+ `output`: with `dir` the directory name and the option `makedir` that gives the possible to delete any existing output folder with the same name (if set to False) or to create a new folder with the give `dir` name plus a number at the end (e.g. outputDir_1 if set to True)
++ `output`: with `dir` the directory name and the option `makedir` that gives the possible to delete any existing output folder with the same name (if set to False) or to create a new folder with the give `dir` name plus a number at the end (e.g. outputDir_XX if set to True with XX the run number)

 ***